blakdragan7/ZoranEngine/README.md

 # ZoranEngine

-ZoranEngine Is a game engine designed with Multiplatform capabilities Is contains a main class ZoranEngine that Is what everything else funnels through
+ZoranEngine Is a game engine designed with Multiplatform capabilities It contains a main class ZoranEngine that Is what everything else funnels through

 Each *Engine class is an abstraction from implementation.
 So RenderEngine is an abstraction from rendering specifics Every *Engine class should be created from ZoranEngine itself and not by the user of the engine